Skip to content Skip to sidebar Skip to footer

 Hirosaki Cherry Blossom Festival

-Located in Hirosaki Castle Park in Aomori, the Hirosaki Cherry Blossom Festival boasts over 2,500 cherry trees.
+The Hirosaki Cherry Blossom Festival boasts over 2,500 cherry trees located in Hirosaki Castle Park in Aomori.
 The festival features a beautiful moat filled with blossom petals, creating a pink carpet on the water.
 Activities include traditional Japanese performances, food vendors, and boat rentals to view the cherry blossoms from the moat.

 Local Events